bxrne/bxrne/README.md

 Software engineer interested in distributed systems.
 Currently learning OCaml and working on temporal database systems.
+Background in MedTech automation, ADAS computer vision, and industrial robotics.
+Side projects include Neovim plugins and competition rocket payloads with edge AI.
+MSc Software Engineering student graduating 2026.

 **Not all my work is on GitHub** — most professional projects are private.
 This account is side projects, Neovim plugins, rocket payloads, and college work.

-### Verticals
-- **MedTech**: Built MES integrations, observability tooling, and factory automation systems (J&J)
-- **Finance**: Developed cloud platforms for AI-driven financial analysis (BJF Research)
-- **ADAS**: Radar vision and computer vision for autonomous systems
-- **Robotics**: Teleoperation tools and simulation environments for industrial automation
 <hr/>
 <div align="center">
 <p align="center">